jbrukh/ggit/README.md

 # Authors

-This project is authored by:
+This project is authored and maintained by:

     Jake Brukhman <brukhman@gmail.com>
     Michael Bosworth <michael.a.bosworth@gmail.com>